Lazy Loading Images: Complete Beginner Guide

 Overusing JavaScript Libraries

-Adding heavy libraries for lazy loading often negates the performance gains, especially on mobile devices.
+Adding a heavy lazy loading library often negates the performance gains, especially on mobile devices where JavaScript execution is slower.
+Native loading="lazy" replaced the need for most libraries years ago.

-Mobile users benefit most from lazy loading, but incorrect thresholds can cause visible loading delays while scrolling.
+Mobile users benefit most from lazy loading, but incorrect viewport thresholds can cause visible loading gaps while scrolling.
+These are the same class of implementation errors covered in top image optimisation mistakes developers make — most are avoidable with a single pass of DevTools testing.

 Best Practices for Lazy Loading Images in 2026

-Lazy loading should be part of a broader image loading strategy, not a standalone fix.
+Lazy loading should be one component of a broader image loading strategy, not a standalone fix.

-How Lazy Loading Fits Into Modern Image Optimization
+How Lazy Loading Fits Into Modern Image Optimisation

-Optimizing image loading is about orchestration, not individual techniques.
-Each optimization supports the others.
+Optimising image loading is about orchestration — each technique supports and amplifies the others.

 Detecting Lazy Loading Issues